WWE 2K16: MyCareer

-MyCareer returns from 2K15, with 2K claiming the mode will be significantly expanded from last year's game.
+Exclusive to the PlayStation 4, Xbox One, and Microsoft Windows versions, MyCareer returns from 2K15, with 2K claiming the mode will be significantly expanded from last year's game.
 The mode is only available on PlayStation 4, PC and Xbox One.
 Several changes have been made in order to give the player more control over their superstar.
 The character's personality can be influenced through actions, such as forming alliances and rivalries.
 The Authority are featured in the mode, with the player having the option to support or defy them, causing their career to be influenced.
 Players are also able to interfere in other superstar's matches in order to create rivalries.

 Universe

 WWE Universe mode allows the player to create their own WWE shows and pay-per-view events, allowing them to create rivalries and feuds for singles wrestlers and/or tag team wrestlers, and will let them create custom arenas and championship titles.

 Online

 Players were able to have a variety of different matches connecting with other players online.
 The online mode was discontinued on May 31, 2017, after 2K's announcement on Twitter.